zacharydenton/zach.se/posts/2011-12-29-music-server-revisited-streaming-with-sshfs-and-mp3fs.markdown

 ---
-title: Music Server Revisited: Streaming with sshfs and mp3fs
+title: "Music Server Revisited: Streaming with sshfs and mp3fs"
 excerpt: Access a remote music collection seamlessly with user-space filesystems.
 ---